Am I Stressed, Anxious or Burnout?

 • Constant fatigue, even after rest

-• A loss of motivation, focus, or sense of purpose
+• Loss of motivation, focus, or sense of purpose

 Why It Matters